Ronbabious/Vrrealityp2p/README.md

    `cd p2pvrreality`

+3. Install depedencies using npm

+   `npm install`

-3. Start the server
+4. Start the server

    `sudo node app.js`

-4. Følg linket i terminalen for at åbne det korrekte URL (burde være 127.0.0.1:3000)
+5. Connect to <localIP_of_rpi>:3000 (as long as the machine conencting is on the same network at the raspberry pi) on your prefered browser

 ### If docker is used, use the following command to run the docker image.
 This opens the terminal and give the correct privileges to docker to acces rpi GPIO.

-   docker run -ti --privileged -p 3000:3000 <name_of_image> /bin/sh
+   `docker run -ti --privileged -p 3000:3000 <name_of_image> /bin/sh`